particle-iot/spark-setup-ios/README.md

 method will be called, if `(result == SparkSetupMainControllerResultSuccess)` or (or simply `(result == .Success)` in Swift) the device parameter will contain an active `SparkDevice` instance you can interact with using the [iOS Cloud SDK](https://cocoapods.org/pods/Spark-SDK).

-#### Support for Swift projects
-To use Particle Device Setup library from within Swift based projects [read here](http://swiftalicio.us/2014/11/using-cocoapods-from-swift/), also be sure the check out [Apple documentation](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/BuildingCocoaApps/InteractingWithObjective-CAPIs.html) on this matter.

 ### Example
-Usage example app (in Swift) can be found [here](https://www.github.com/spark/spark-setup-ios-example/).
+Cocoapods usage example app (in Swift) can be found [here](https://www.github.com/spark/spark-setup-ios-example/).
 Example app demonstates - invoking the setup wizard, customizing its UI and using the returned SparkDevice instance once setup wizard completes (delegate).
 Feel free to contribute to the example by submitting pull requests.

 ### Reference